top of page

 Allegations of employee misconduct trigger investigation processes.
 These allegations may come from other employees, students and the public, and they may raise complaints about matters that occur on or off school grounds.
 Human resources administrators often play an important role in guiding the investigation process and addressing political, procedural and legal issues.
 This role can be

-challenging, especially considering the various policies that may be triggered depending on the type of misconduct involved.
 Consideration must also be given as to what documentation is created and who has access to this documentation.
-This presentation will provide details of the investigation process, scenario discussions, and related considerations such as law enforcement involvement, child abuse reporting, records creation and other issues.
+This presentation will provide details of the investigation process, scenario discussions and related considerations such as law enforcement involvement, child abuse reporting, records creation and other issues.

 Presented by Emily Douglas-McNab, Co-Founder & Chief and Dr. Kate Heynoski, Co-Founder & Chief, Experience Management Institute, Delaware, OH